Table of Contents

 It is created using a combination of server-side and client-side programming, resulting in a dynamic and responsive user experience.
 Developing a web application can seem complex due to the various steps involved, from designing the interface to coding the server-side operations.
 However, with a structured plan, this process can be navigated effectively.

-To help with this, here is a comprehensive 10-step process to develop a web app guide.
+To help with this, here is a comprehensive step-by-step process to develop a web app guide.
 This guide walks you through each stage of web app development, helping to ensure a well-designed and user-friendly end product.

 Web applications can perform various tasks and functions, such as: